wplib/wplib-box/FAQ.md

 VirtualBox or commercial products from VMware.

 ## What is our Business Model?
-We are a consulting company that wants to transition to a company that offers state-of-the-art professional development tools for PHP developers who have chosen to use WordPress as a platform.
+We are a consulting company that is transitioning to a product company that offers state-of-the-art professional development tools for PHP developers who have chosen to use WordPress as a platform.

 ## What Services Can you Offer My Company?